-We earlier talked about the Windows Update problem and the solution to the code 80072ee2 error.
-Today we shall see the troubleshooting steps and solution to a different kind of error – code 80072f8f which occurs when we do Windows 7 or Vista or XP or Server 2012 R2 or Server 2008 R2 related updates from Microsoft.
+The Windows Update problem and the solution to the code 80072ee2 error is already seen.
+Today we shall see the troubleshooting steps and solution to a different kind of error – code 80072f8f which occurs when we do Windows 8.1 or 8 or 7 or Vista or XP or Server 2012 R2 or Server 2008 R2 updates from Microsoft.